 'Obvious Tactics'.

-David Pugh is a Welsh comic book artist and writer.
-His career flourished between the late 1970s and late 2000s.
+David Pugh is a Welsh comic book artist and writer, whose career flourished between the late 1970s and late 2000s.
 Between 1985 and 1986, he was one of several artists to work on the fantasy series 'Sláine', published in 2000 A.D.
 For Fleetway Comics, he worked on the TV comic 'M.A.S.K.'
-(1985) and the sciencefiction series 'Wildcat' and its spin-off 'Loner' (1988-1989).
+(1985) and the science fiction series 'Wildcat' and its spin-off 'Loner' (1988-1989).
 Between 1989 and 1994, Pugh lent his talent to the revival of the classic SF aviation comic 'Dan Dare' in the relaunched magazine Eagle.
-He was one of the final artists to work on this series before its eventual cancellation.
-In the 1990s and 2000s Pugh worked on a variety of science fiction series and graphic novels, including 'Neil Gaiman's Phage: Shadow Death' (1996).
+He was one of the final artists of this series before its eventual cancellation.
+In the 1990s and 2000s, Pugh worked on a variety of science fiction series and graphic novels, including 'Neil Gaiman's Phage: Shadow Death' (1996).
 Pugh was also the colorist for the football comic 'Scorer' (1989-2011), scripted by Barrie Tomlinson and drawn by John Gillatt for The Daily Mirror.
-Since 2011, Pugh started a new career as a novelist and charity worker in South East Asia.
-He is the founder of the migrant and refugee aid organisation Bus Fare.
+In 2011, Pugh started a new career as a novelist and charity worker in South East Asia.
+He is the founder of the migrant and refugee aid organization Bus Fare.

 Early life and career

 Born in Wales, David Pugh loved reading Eagle magazine as a child.
 Interviewed by W. Scott Crawford on his blog platformhub (13 July 2019), he vividly remembered noticing his first issue at age 9 or 10, while waiting in the doctor's office.
 He was enthralled by Frank Hampson's 'Dan Dare', particularly Dan's archvillain The Mekon.
 His mother snatched the comic away, warning that it would give him nightmares, but Pugh replied that he "wanted nightmares from this."
-While she never bought an issue for him, he was allowed to read other comics magazines, such as Boys' World and Ranger.
+While she never bought Eagle for him, he was allowed to read other comics magazines, such as Boys' World and Ranger.
 Among his earliest graphic influences were John M. Burns, Frank Bellamy and Don Lawrence.
 Pugh received his graphic education in Art College at Brighton and Kingston upon Thames, where he discovered different kinds of comics, namely by Marvel artists Neal Adams, Jim Steranko and Jack Kirby.
 He was very interested in their more experimental lay-outs.
-Through a friend he also received a copy of Metal Hurlant and was shocked by Jean Giraud and Philippe Druillet's visionary artwork, especially since he had no idea where they got such amazing ideas.
+Through a friend he also received a copy of the French magazine Métal Hurlant and was shocked by Jean Giraud and Philippe Druillet's visionary artwork.
 Later in his career he also expressed admiration for Geof Darrow and Frank Miller.

 Early comic career